"We have art in order not to die of the truth."

 A brief history

 My journey to advertising was far from conventional.
 Sure, I've worked on expansive campaigns for brands with global reach.
 But before that, I was an editor.
 And before that, a journalist.
-And that's not even including my time working in the world of animal welfare.
+And that's not even including my time working in the world of non-profits.
 Crazy, right?

 The current state of affairs

-I hang my hat in Brooklyn, accompanied by my wife and dog.
-I can often be found strumming my six-string, plodding through the woods, paddling the ocean, or otherwise pretending to be John Denver.
+I divide my time between the Catskill mountains and the greater New York Metropolitan area.
+Accompanied by my wife and dog, I can often be found strumming my six-string, plodding through the woods, making something out of something else, or otherwise pretending to be John Denver.